SpintroniK/cpp_variant_experiments/README.md

 The code gets more complicated, but it also gets very generic!
 It would be great to get rid of those `shared_ptr`, though.

+Source code: `shared_ptr_variant_rose_tree.cpp`.

 As always, tested with GCC >= 10, and here's the compiler explorer link: [https://godbolt.org/z/a3x5Ph77P](https://godbolt.org/z/a3x5Ph77P).

+## Typed Tree

+A simple tree with a single type for its nodes.
+It turns out, it's not necessary to use `shared_ptr` after all...

+Source code: `reduce_typed_tree.cpp`.

+As always, tested with GCC >= 10, and here's the compiler explorer link: [https://godbolt.org/z/j1nxxzr7d](https://godbolt.org/z/j1nxxzr7d).

 ## Transform & Reduce a Rose Tree